lmammino/loige.co/astro/src/content/posts/2023-08-16_why-you-should-consider-rust-for-your-lambdas/index.md

 ---
-title: 'Why you should consider Rust for your Lambdas'
+title: Why you should consider Rust for your Lambdas
 slug: why-you-should-consider-rust-for-your-lambdas
 subtitle: null
 date: 2023-08-16T09:58:00.000Z
 updated: 2023-08-16T09:58:00.000Z
-author: Luciano Mammino
-author_slug: luciano-mammino
-header_img: './why-you-should-consider-rust-for-your-lambdas.jpg'
+header_img: ./why-you-should-consider-rust-for-your-lambdas.jpg
-fb_img: ./why-you-should-consider-rust-for-your-lambdas-fb.png
-tw_img: ./why-you-should-consider-rust-for-your-lambdas-tw.png
 status: published
-language: en_US
-meta_title: null
-meta_description: The advantages of using the Rust language to write AWS Lambda functions
-tags: ['rust', 'serverless']
+tags:
+  - rust
+  - serverless
 ---

 Rust is such a cool language, even though it might take a bit to get the hang of it.
 But trust me, the payoff is huge.
 As someone who's all into serverless stuff and loves playing around with AWS, I've been digging into how to write AWS Lambda functions in Rust and whether it's worth the sweat.